News on your favorite shows, specials & more!

 How much time should I plan to spend at The Ride?

 The ideal length of time to plan for The Ride in New York City is approximately 75 minutes.
 This immersive and interactive sightseeing experience takes you on a thrilling journey through the streets of Manhattan, showcasing iconic landmarks and entertaining performances along the way.
-With its state-of-the-art technology and engaging guides, The Ride offers a unique and unforgettable way to explore the city.
-So, make sure to allocate enough time to fully enjoy this one-of-a-kind experience!
+With its state-of-the-art technology and engaging hosts, The Ride offers a unique and unforgettable way to explore the city.
+New York City is also known for traffic, so make sure to allocate enough time to fully enjoy this one-of-a-kind experience!

 Can I bring food and drinks into The Ride?